 - i.
-Changes of ownership: - a) Resulting in a new owner (complete change of ownership): At a minimum, SBA requires an equity injection of at least 10 percent of the total project costs, (all costs required to complete the change of ownership, regardless of the source of funds) for such transactions.

-- i) Seller debt may not be considered as part of the equity injection unless either: - (a) It is on full standby for the first 24 months of the 7(a) loan; or - (b) A debt that is on partial standby (interest payments only being made) may be considered equity when there is historical business cash flow available to make the payments, and at least a quarter of the SBA-required equity injection is from a source other than the seller.
+Changes of ownership: - Resulting in a new owner (complete change of ownership): At a minimum, SBA requires an equity injection of at least 10 percent of the total project costs, (all costs required to complete the change of ownership, regardless of the source of funds) for such transactions. - i) Seller debt may not be considered as part of the equity injection unless the seller's loan does not include a balloon payment and, for the first 24 months of the 7(a) loan, the seller debt is on: - (a) Full standby; or - (b) Partial standby (interest payments only being made) and the Applicant's historical business cash flow supports the ability to make the payments, and at least a quarter of the SBA-required equity injection is from a source other than the seller.